nmanumr/nmanumr.com/src/content/companies/cb.md

 logo: /images/companies/cb.png
 ---

-At CB I quickly became a leading voices for accessibility and developer experience.
-I proposed some major architectural changes in hirecinch, a product at CB, including shifting from react-redux to SWR, making use of uncontrolled input wherever possible, optimized re-redeners.
-I also worked as solo developer on multiple projects.
-See my projects for more detail.
+At CB, I am a leading voices for accessibility and developer experience.
+I proposed some major architectural changes in hirecinch, a product at CB, which not only greatly improved the app performance but also increased our velocity by 25—30%.
+I also led multiple projects, detailed further in my portfolio.